SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 > Evangelicals in the broadly Reformed tradition insist that the whole of salvation, from eternity past to eternity future, proceeds from the grace of
 God, centers on Christ, and is wrought by the power of the Holy Spirit. &mdash; Dr. Bruce Demarest

-✅ [Monergistic](https://carm.org/dictionary/monergism/).
-I identify as evangelical in addition to being reformed.
-I believe this to be a safe option like reformed theology as long as it remains true to historic protestantism in it's nuances and theological conservatism (no, not politics).
+- [⚠️ Synergistic](https://carm.org/dictionary/synergism/) / ✅ [Monergistic](https://carm.org/dictionary/monergism/) I identify as evangelical in addition to being reformed; this places regeneration in it's proper place before faith.
+If you're evangelical, and placing regeneration after faith, you're by definition synergistic.
+I believe reformed evangelicals to be a safe option as long as it remains true to historic protestantism in it's nuances and theological conservatism (no, not politics).

 <!-- I grew up in Calvary Chapels when they were under the watchful eye of Chuck Smith.
 After his death, things got complicated and there have been very few who've taken up the mantle correctly. -->